Hyperuniformity near jamming transition over a wide range of bidispersity: Generalization of the quasi-particle representation

-However, this method is limited to monodisperse systems, where a rigorous duality exists between contact points and particle centers.
-This duality breaks down in systems with size dispersity, including the bidisperse systems considered here.
-Such dispersity is essential for generating disordered jammed packings in two dimensions, as monodisperse systems tend to crystallize even under infinitely rapid compression.
-Nevertheless, we postulate that the distribution of contact points may be less susceptible to unwanted fluctuations than that of particle centers.
-Therefore, we adopt the contacts-based representation from Rissone \textit{et al.} without modification and apply it to our bidisperse systems.
+This method is limited to monodisperse systems, where a rigorous duality exists between contact points and particle centers.
+Although the duality is no longer exact for binary mixtures with size disparity, which is necessary to avoid crystallization in $d=2$, we nevertheless adopt the quasi-particle representation proposed by Rissone et al., while acknowledging that its theoretical justification is less rigorous in bidisperse systems.
 In this representation, \textit{quasi-particles} are placed at the contact points between real particles.
-Figure~\ref{fig:modififedrissone} provides a schematic illustration of these quasi-particles, centered at the points where real particles kiss.
-The contact point between the $i$-th and $j$-th particles is denoted by $(ij)$.
-To study density fluctuations in this framework, we assign each quasi-particle a volume
+Figure~\ref{fig:modifiedrissone} provides a schematic illustration of these quasi-particles centered at the points where real particles touch.
+The contact point between the $i$-th and $j$-th particles, denoted by $(ij)$, is located at $\mathbf{r}^c_{ij}=\left(\mathbf{r}_i\sigma_j+\mathbf{r}_j\sigma_i\right)/(\sigma_i+\sigma_j)$.
+To study hyperuniformity in this quasi-particle representation, we introduce the local density field defined by

-where $\sigma_{ij}$ is its effective diameter.
-The definition of $\sigma_{ij}$ can be adjusted to reflect specific physical scaling properties.
-In monodisperse systems, Rissone \textit{et al.} weighted quasi-particles by the inverse of interparticle forces or by fluctuations in contact number~\cite{rissone2021long}.
-For our analysis of large-scale density fluctuations, we define the effective diameter as